How to make a PDF accessible

 There could be a whole book on common pitfalls and mistakes when it comes to testing PDF documents for accessibility and PDF remediation.
-Often issues that come up in PDF remediation are very easily fixed.
+Often issues that come up in PDF remediation are easily fixed.
 The challenge comes in locating the error and knowing how to fix it.
 Here are a few common issues known to cause challenges with PDF documents.

 Embedding fonts is one of the first steps you should perform when remediating a document.
-If you skip this step and you try to perform your remediation, when you get to the end of your remediation process and then embed the fonts, your document could become corrupted.
-When the document is corrupted you will have to start over from a previously saved version.
+If you skip this step and try to perform your remediation, when you get to the end of your remediation process and then embed the fonts, your document could become corrupted.
+Once the document is corrupted, you will have to start over from a previously saved version.

 Adobe Auto Tag Feature

 Even though Adobe offers an auto tag feature that will automatically tag a document, this feature is not always your friend.
 Sometimes the feature works like a charm, so it never hurts to try.
 Make sure that you have saved another version and run the auto-tagging tool.
 Running this tool can sometimes corrupt your document, or it will work its magic, and you will have a wonderfully tagged document.

 When tagging content, if you select the wrong things, some of your content may ‘disappear’.
 The content doesn’t really disappear, rather layers become hidden in the PDF.
 You need to rearrange these layers to show in the correct order.
 You will have to search for your hidden content in the content panel and rearrange the content to bring it back to the front.

 Even if you set up links correctly in your original authoring software, sometimes you have to re-create the links in Adobe Acrobat Pro DC.
 All links have to have a Link OBJR tag associated with it in order to pass compliance and to work correctly as a clickable link.
 You may have to search for the tag and reorder the tags for the link to function correctly.